 - You are 65 and over, or

-- You have a permanent disability, or are the spouse or relative of a person with disabilities and that person resides in your home; you may be eligible for the disability grant.
+- You have a disability, or are the spouse or relative of a person with disabilities and that person resides in your home; you may be eligible for the disability grant.

-The disability must be permanent and must require extensive physical assistance or costly modifications to the home to be eligible.
+You must require extensive physical assistance or costly modifications to the home to be eligible.
 Your doctor must complete the appropriate form to certify the disability.